The Real Estate M&A and Private Equity Review: France

 A number of other investment structures designed for real estate investments are available, including SCPI2 and OPCI (a form of SCPI created in 2005, which is more flexible and provides heightened liquidity).3 OPCI (in the form available to qualified investors) tend to be the investment structure favoured by sophisticated private equity funds for their non-public investments.

 Both pan-European and French specific private equity funds focused on real estate are active in France, with significant portfolios of office space, as well as clinics, hotels, retirement communities, and student housing.
-Logistics have been a key deal driver in recent years.
-The last twenty years have witnessed an ongoing professionalisation and consolidation of the French real estate market.
+Logistics have been a key deal driver in recent years, and sectors such as health, logistics and data centres have increased significantly in value.
+Other sectors, notably commercial space, have lost value (with the development of e-commerce, with the covid-19 pandemic only accelerating this tendency).
+Although questions have been raised regarding the future of office space in light of the significant development of telecommuting, it appears too early to form a definitive view on the prospects of this sector, as well as more generally the other sectors impacted by the pandemic (such as tourism or commercial real estate).
+Generally, the past twenty years have witnessed an ongoing professionalisation and consolidation of the French real estate market.

 France is one of the most attractive jurisdictions in the world for foreign investment, and real estate is no exception, with foreign investors, both from continental Europe and further afield, playing a key role.